NamelessAtroph/discordpy-gpt2/README.md

 # discordpy-gpt2
-discordpy bot with gpt2 functionality

-see the wiki for information on how to run
+This bot will NOT run unless you include necessary files created by teaching a GPT-2 AI.
+Please follow the instructions in the wiki concerning how to run the bot properly.